Windows

 Why use Tamper Protection?

 Malicious software often tries to turn off your antivirus to hide itself.
-Tamper Protection acts like a lock.
-It makes sure that only you, the administrator, can change these important security settings.
+Tamper Protection acts like a digital lock.
+It ensures that only you, the administrator, can change these important security settings.
+It is enabled by default on Windows 11 to provide immediate endpoint security configuration.

 What happens when done?

-Once enabled, your antivirus settings will be locked.
+Once enabled, your antivirus settings are locked.
 Even if a bad app tries to change them using Registry Editor, Windows commands or PowerShell, or Local Group Policy, the system will block the attempt.
+This prevents unauthorized security changes that could leave your PC vulnerable.

 How to change Tamper Protection settings

-You must have administrator privileges to follow these steps.
+Warning: You must have administrator privileges to follow these steps.
+Disabling this feature lowers your device security and is not recommended.

 1. Click the search box on your taskbar and type Windows Security.
 Select it from the list.